AWS QuickStart Step 3

 After you log in to Deck, perform the following steps:

-- Click Add Server Group and configure basic AMI bake settings: Account, Region, Subnet, Instance Type, and AWS SSH key.
+Click Add Server Group and configure basic AMI bake settings: Account, Region, Subnet, Instance Type, and AWS SSH key.
 Note: For more information about setting up your Bake Stage, please check out configuring AWS networks, which includes guides about requirements regarding subnet configuration.

 EC2 Pipeline and deployment